 A: No, I think that’s the minority.
 The expectation during pregnancy is typically the birth of a healthy child.
 I think we could do a better job of setting expectations of parents whose babies are born in late preterm (34 to 36 weeks).
 The last five to six weeks of gestation are critical for brain development and growth.
 So, while late preterm babies may be medically healthy, they’re not developmentally mature enough to go home and are at very high risk for readmission and other long-term problems if that time period isn’t handled appropriately.

 We offer prenatal consultations for high-risk pregnancies, where we meet with families who have to deliver early or whose baby is anticipated to have medical issues after birth.
 We’ll discuss the anticipated course for their baby after it’s born, giving the parents more time to process and start to cope.

 Q: What are the advantages of partnering with the North Memorial Health System?

 A: We can offer families who live in the northwest metro access to get terrific medical care — and a sophisticated NICU.
 We’re also developing a newborn intensive care follow-up clinic to help care for these babies after they go home.

-For customers expecting to deliver a healthy baby, Maple Grove Hospital and North Memorial Health Hospital are both amazing places to be.
+For customers expecting to deliver a healthy baby, Maple Grove Hospital and Robbinsdale Hospital are both amazing places to be.
 But it’s also an amazing place to be if your baby is anticipated to have any problems.